dj1ch/pico-key/README.md

 # pico key
-A pentesting toolkit on a regular Raspberry Pi Pico.
+A physical pentesting toolkit on a regular Raspberry Pi Pico.

 ### Intro
 The Raspberry Pi Pico is a flexible microcontroller board designed for multiple purposes.
 With this project I intend to use make a powerful Keystroke Injection tool for such an intricate board with a special purpose.
 It is designed to be easy to configure, modify, and use for fun.
 This will be designed to be a little more than a *Bad USB*.